More than 600 people treated by ‘flying doctors’ in first six months on board Wales Air Ambulance

 - support key aspects of the Welsh Government’s public service efficiency and wider improvement agenda.

 The types of projects supported in the past fall into the following categories:

 - business transformation

 Investments made from the fund are fully repayable, interest-free, with flexibility on the payback period.
 This ensures that the fund is sustainable and available for new projects in the future.

 The past 2 bidding rounds have seen the spread of good practice with organisations implementing new approaches which have been proven to work elsewhere.

 Examples of improvement projects can be found on Good Practice Wales (external link).

 Academi Wales (external link) leads a network of continuous improvement practitioners from across the public sector in Wales.
 The network is dedicated to sharing ideas and practical experience gained through delivering improvements in public services.

 Energy efficiency schemes

-If you want to discuss a proposal or require further information feel free to discuss it first with the Invest-to-Save team who can help you test it against the Fund's criteria.
+Read the guidance notes before completing the Expression of interest form.
+If you want to discuss a proposal or require further information contact the Invest-to-Save team who can help you test it against the Fund's criteria.
 Tel: 02920 825110 E-mail: I2Sinvestmentfund@wales.gsi.gov.uk